Identification of inertial modes in the solar convection zone: Results

-We want to draw attention now to the modes with frequencies near $\omega/\Omega_\odot\sim -0.8$ for $m=4,\, r_c/R_\odot=0.71$, progressively decreasing in magnitude as $m$ increases until reaching $\omega/\Omega_\odot\sim -0.45$ at $m=15,\,r_c/R_\odot=0.71 $.
-With the exception of the tesseral Rossby modes mentioned earlier, these modes are the least damped in a wide frequency range as evidenced by their color and symbol size in Fig.~\ref{fig:fig2}.
+We want to draw attention now to the modes with frequencies near $\omega/\Omega_\odot\sim -0.8$ for $m=4,\, \delta=0.29R_\odot$, progressively decreasing in magnitude as $m$ increases until reaching $\omega/\Omega_\odot\sim -0.45$ at $m=15,\,\delta=0.29R_\odot $.
+With the exception of tesseral-like Rossby modes mentioned earlier, these modes are the least damped in a wide frequency range as evidenced by their color and symbol size in Fig.~\ref{fig:fig2}.
 In the following we refer to these modes as the \emph{main branch}.
-Modes on this branch, and with $r_c/R_\odot=0.71$, are marked with black circles.
-They appear also on Fig.~\ref{fig:fig1} labeled as `inertial modes, numerical'.
+Modes on this branch, and with $\delta=0.29R_\odot$, are marked with black circles.
+They appear also on Fig.~\ref{fig:fig1} labeled as `HFR, numerical'.
 A \emph{secondary} branch, with higher damping and lower frequencies in magnitude can also be identified.
-It corresponds to the branch with a mode at $\omega/\Omega_\odot\sim -0.55$ (for $m=4$, $r_c/R_\odot=0.71$).
+It corresponds to the branch with a mode at $\omega/\Omega_\odot\sim -0.55$ (for $m=4$, $\delta=0.29R_\odot$).
 Again, as $m$ increases, their frequency progressively decreases in magnitude until reaching $\omega/\Omega_\odot\sim -0.35$ at $m=15$.
-Modes on the main branch have the particular property that their toroidal $(l=m+1,m)$ component near the solar surface is dominant, matching the observed waves, while the modes on the secondary branch have a dominant toroidal $(l=m+3,m)$ component near the surface.
-In Fig.~\ref{fig:fig3} we present a side-by-side comparison of the spectral amplitudes near the solar surface ($r=0.99R_{\odot}$) between two $m=8$ modes on the main branch (left panel) and the secondary branch (right panel) for $r_c/R_\odot=0.71$.
+Modes on the main branch have the particular property that their toroidal $(l=m+1,m)$ {and their consoidal $(l=m,m)$} components near the solar surface are dominant, matching the observed waves, while the modes on the secondary branch have a dominant toroidal $(l=m+3,m)$ component near the surface.
+In Fig.~\ref{fig:fig3} we present a side-by-side comparison of the spectral amplitudes near the solar surface ($r=0.99R_{\odot}$) between two $m=8$ modes, one on the main branch (left column panels) and one on the secondary branch (right column panels) for $\delta=0.29R_\odot$.